-Rhaenyra, born in 97 AC, was the only surviving child of King Viserys and his first wife, Aemma Arryn.
-Their first son died as an infant, and their second son passed away a day after Queen Aemma died during birth.
+Rhaenyra Targaryen, born in 97 AC, was the only surviving child of King Viserys and his first wife, Aemma Arryn.
+Their first son died as an infant.
+And their second son passed away a day after Queen Aemma died during birth.
 The early episodes of House of the Dragon chronicle this part of Rhaenyra Targaryen’s life.

-Trying to ensure that his brother Daemon was not his heir, Viserys announced in 105 AC that Rhaenyra, already a dragonrider, would follow him on the throne, and made the Lords of Westeros swear fealty to his eight-year-old daughter as the lawful successor to the crown.
-She was named the Princess of Dragonstone, and was always by her father’s side, becoming known as the Realm’s Delight.
-Rhaenyra was beautiful, with classic, old Valyrian looks, and while a popular figure (early in life), she was also a proud woman with a temper.
+To ensure that his brother Daemon was not his heir, Viserys announced in 105 AC that Rhaenyra, already a dragonrider, would follow him on the throne.
+The King made the Lords of Westeros swear fealty to his eight-year-old daughter as the lawful successor to the crown.
+Rhaenyra Targaryen was named the Princess of Dragonstone, and thereafter was always by her father’s side, becoming known as the Realm’s Delight.
+Rhaenyra was beautiful, with classic, old Valyrian looks.
+But while a popular figure (early in life), she was also a proud woman with a temper.

-Viserys thought the matter of his succession was established for good in 105 AC (and it should be noted, he only came to the Iron Throne after a Great Council named him the new king when the previous king left no obvious heir, so succession was a matter very much on everyone’s mind), but a year later he took a second wife, Alicent Hightower, daughter of his Hand Ser Otto Hightower.
-Their union is what set the future civil war set in motion, even if the king didn’t know it.
-Because a year after they wed King Viserys and Queen Alicent had a son (107 AC), Aegon, followed by a daughter and two other sons.
+Viserys thought the matter of succession was established for good in 105 AC.
+He had reason to believe it was.
+He ascended to the Iron Throne without issue after the Great Council of 101 AC named him King Jaehaerys’ heir.
+But a year after naming Rhaenyra as his, he remarried.
+He wedded Alicent Hightower, daughter of his Hand Ser Otto Hightower.
+Their union is what set the future civil war set in motion, even if the king didn’t realize it.
+Because a year after they wed, King Viserys and Queen Alicent had a son (107 AC), Aegon, followed by a daughter and two other sons.

 You can probably see where this is going.